 The electronic controller of CAMS performs a number of functions, depending on the mode of operation; chamber occupied and chamber non-occupied.

-Unoccupied mode: its main function is to keep the chamber positively pressurised.
+Unoccupied Mode: Its main function is to keep the chamber positively pressurised.
 Using a differential pressure sensor to switch off the flow of compressed air when the chamber reaches 200Pa above ambient pressure reduces compressed air usage by as much as 95%, while still maintaining protection against the ingress of smoke and other contaminants into the refuge chamber.

-Occupied mode: the chamber requires a constant stream of air as its primary source of breathable air.
+Occupied Mode: The chamber requires a constant stream of air as its primary source of breathable air.
 While in occupied mode, the incoming compressed air is constantly monitored for quality by an oxygen sensor.
 If the level of oxygen drops below 18%, indicating contamination with smoke or other gases, the system will go into alarm and shut off the compressed air supply until such time as the oxygen levels go back above 18%.

 Pressurised Access Safety System (PASS)

 MineARC’s PASS remote activation unit is located next to the door on the front exterior of the refuge, allowing personnel to pre-prepare the chamber for safe entry.
 Should the chamber’s fresh compressed air supply become disconnected or compromised, the system’s external LED light will display red, indicating that the chamber is not positively pressurised and therefore unsafe for entry.
+Once activated, the PASS will disperse controlled quantities of compressed air into the chamber until the internal pressure reaches 200Pa.
+By ensuring that the pressure inside the refuge is slightly greater than outside, toxic contaminants are prevented from infiltrating the chamber during entry of personnel.

 Positive Pressure Maintenance System (PPMS)